hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

             <td>String</td>
             <td>0..*</td>
             <td>
                 The Source resource types you would like to clear.
-If omitted, will operate over all resource types.
-If ommitted, all resource types will be cleared.
+If omitted, all resource types will be cleared.
             </td>
         </tr>
         <tr>